 Michael has worked in a variety of organizational contexts and sectors.
 Most recently, he served as an engagement leader for the Parthenon Group, a global management consulting firm, where he advised corporate, private equity, and social sector clients.
 He has also spent time in the technology industry - working at Google - and in the social sector where he helped clients measure and increase their social impact.

 Michael earned his DBA in Management from Harvard Business School, an MBA from U.C.
 Berkeley's Haas School of Business, and his AB from Harvard University (magna cum laude in Social Studies).
-He has trained in large group meeting facilitation and self-managed teaming as a Coro Fellow in Public Affairs, and is an experienced student in Vipassana (Insight) meditation, having trained at Spirit Rock, one of the largest medication centers in the U.S.
+He has trained in large group meeting facilitation and self-managed teaming as a Coro Fellow in Public Affairs, and is an experienced student in Vipassana (Insight) meditation, having trained at Spirit Rock, one of the largest meditation centers in the U.S.